epointal/lf-hiker/readme.md

  * Evolution: Ability to always display the caption under the map
  * Evolution: Helper - Ability to add marker with its coordinates
  * Evolution: Add greek translation
+ * Fixed: duration is not displayed
+ * Fixed: choose center and zoom is not working

 ### 1.10.0 ###
  * Fixed: lf hiker is destroying the AMP pages